The U.S. economy grew robustly as Americans continued to spend

 The U.S. economy grew robustly in July, August and September, powered by steady consumer spending, especially on health care.

-The gross domestic product — the broadest measure of the nation's economic activity — for the third quarter grew at an annual rate of 4.3%, much faster than the 3.8% expansion seen between April and June, according to the Commerce Department on Tuesday.
+The gross domestic product — the broadest measure of the nation's economic activity — grew at an annual rate of 4.3% in the third quarter, much faster than the 3.8% expansion seen between April and June, according to the Commerce Department on Tuesday.

-Growth has picked up from the early months of 2025, when the U.S. economy actually shrunk at an annual rate of 0.6% as President Trump prepared sweeping global tariffs.
+Growth has picked up from the early months of 2025, when the U.S. economy actually shrank at an annual rate of 0.6% as President Trump prepared sweeping global tariffs.

 The latest figures are already quite dated.
 Tuesday's report was originally due in late October but was disrupted by the historic government shutdown.
 And it now comes as polling increasingly finds Americans glum on President Trump's handling of the economy and the high cost of living.